juju/docs/src/en/charms-storage.md

 Notes:

 - `label` is a string taken from the charm itself.
 It encapsulates a specific storage option/feature.
+Sometimes called a *store*.
 - `--storage` may be specified multiple times, to support multiple labels.

-If at least one constraint is specified the following defaults come into
+If at least one constraint is specified the following default values come into
 effect:

 - 'pool' = the default pool (see above)